gregrs-uk/python-fhrs-osm/README.md

 # [python-fhrs-osm](http://github.com/gregrs-uk/python-fhrs-osm)
 Python tools for downloading and comparing Food Hygiene Rating Scheme (FHRS) and OpenStreetMap (OSM) data and finding possible matches between it, together with Leaflet slippy maps for visualising the data.
-OSM ways are simplified to a single point at the center of the way.

 ## Features
 * Download specific OpenStreetMap and FHRS data using a modified version of overpy and the FHRS API and parse it into a PostgreSQL/PostGIS database